Libera-Chat/libera-chat.github.io/content/_guides/creatingchannels.md

 Once you have your channel registered, and your users start dropping in, you might also need to do some [channel management](/guides/catalyst) if some of them outstay their welcome.
-If you enlist help for this, you will need to give your new Operators permissions.
+If you enlist help for this, you will need to give your new operators permissions.

 The permissions you can give are outlined in the output of `/msg ChanServ HELP FLAGS`, along with instructions about the use of `TEMPLATE` functionality.

-If your channel is **not** set `SECURE`, then you can trial new Operators by _temporarily_ giving them the Operator status.
+If your channel is **not** set `SECURE`, then you can trial new operators by _temporarily_ giving them the operator status.

 ```irc
 /msg ChanServ OP <#channel> [nickname]